aliceRonzoniAR/The_Game/README.md

 - In D1 and D2 numbers have to decrease (from 100 to 2)
 - In U1 and U2 numbers have to increse (from 1 to 99)

-  On the increasing pile numbers have always to be incresing.
+  On the increasing pile, numbers have to be always incresing.
 Example: 1-3-11-45-78-90 Same thing for decreasing pile.

   The only exception to these rules is when there is a difference of exactly ten with the card the player wants to play and the card on the pile.